 Undergraduate Scholarship Eligibility

-Students certified in a CAS undergraduate degree program and students who are enrolled in a CAS professional track who are advised by a CAS advisor in the Health Professions Student Center are eligible, including current students, incoming freshmen, and transfer students.
+Students admitted to a CAS undergraduate degree program and students who are enrolled in a CAS professional track who are advised by a CAS advisor in the Health Professions Student Center are eligible, including current students, incoming freshmen, and transfer students.
 Not sure if you are eligible?
 Contact your CAS undergraduate advisor to find out!

 The following criteria must be met and maintained at the time of application through the academic year in which the scholarship is offered.

 - Regularly enrolled full-time (12 credits minimum) at the WSU Everett, Pullman, Tri-Cities, or Vancouver campuses

-- Certified in a major or minor degree program offered by CAS or enrolled in a pre-professional track through the Health Professions Student Center and advised by a CAS advisor.
+- Admitted to or declared an intent to pursue a major or minor degree program offered by CAS or enrolled in a pre-professional track through the Health Professions Student Center and advised by a CAS advisor.
 Double majors and minors are eligible as long as one degree program is offered by CAS.

 - For program, department, or school scholarships, students must be admitted to or declared an intent to pursue a degree program offered by that program, department, or school

 - Need-based scholarships require a completed FAFSA/WASFA application for consideration